larstel/minimalistFramework/README.md

 * Enhances your site’s SEO by implementing various strategies automatically
   * supports keywords and descriptions
   * adds meta tags for pages which should not be indexed and followed by search engines (blacklist configuration)
+  * creates a ready to use sitemap.xml for search engines
 * Simplifies localization
   * localization files for every page
 * Builds the project and provides a ready-to-deploy directory